Counting bare curves: Perturbations for bare curve counting

-In order for the ghost bubble censorship argument (recalled in Section \ref{sec:intro}) to apply, we also need two additional properties of the section $\lambda$: if a sequence of bare solutions to $\bar \partial_J u = \lambda(u)$ converges to a solution with ghost bubbles, the bare part of the limit has some singular behavior (that makes it non 1-generic) and bare parts of solutions in 0- and 1-parameter families in general position are 0-generic and 1-generic, respectively.
+In order for the ghost bubble censorship argument (recalled in Section \ref{sec:intro}) to apply, we also need two additional properties of the section $\lambda$.

-Here, the notion of singular (and 0- and 1-generic) is necessarily more subtle than previously: since we are solving a perturbed equation $\bar \partial_J u = \lambda(u)$, in general with $\lambda(u)$ supported where the bubble is forming, we cannot expect $du = 0$ at this point.
-We have however shown in \cite{ghost} that, at least locally in moduli, there is a class of perturbations for which bare curves at which a ghost bubbled off are non 1-generic, with the singularity condition imposed only on the holomorphic derivative $\partial_J u$.
-The main work of the present article consists in showing that the perturbations of \cite{ghost} can be constructed globally over the configuration space $\mathbf{Z}$, in such a way as to guarantee that ghost bubble censorship holds.
+The first is that if a sequence of bare solutions to $\bar \partial_J u = \lambda(u)$ converges to a solution with ghost bubbles, the bare part of the limit has some singular behavior (that makes it non 1-generic) and bare parts of solutions in 0- and 1-parameter families in general position are 0-generic and 1-generic, respectively.
+(Here, the appropriate generalization of the 1-genericity conditions to perturbed holomorphic maps is to forbid certain singularity conditions on the holomorphic derivative $\partial_J u$.
+Indeed, since we are solving a perturbed equation $\bar \partial_J u = \lambda(u)$, in general with $\lambda(u)$ supported where the bubble is forming, we cannot expect $du = 0$ at this point.)
+This first condition is local in moduli, and in \cite[Section 10]{ghost} we constructed, locally in moduli, a class of perturbations that satisfy it.

-Underwriting the ghost bubble argument in the holomorphic case is the fact that if $u\colon S \to X$ is holomorphic, then the normalization (separate all nodes) $\widetilde{u}\colon \widetilde{S} \to X$ is also holomorphic.
-Unfortunately, it is not clear how to produce sections $\lambda$ of $\mathbf{W} \to \mathbf{Z}$ so that the solutions to $\bar \partial_J u = \lambda(u)$ have the same property.
-The basic problem is that the configuration spaces of \cite{HWZ-GW} \emph{do not} admit maps which `forget a marked point', which, together with the maps which glue two marked points to form a node (which do exist), are what one would most naturally use to ensure such consistency properties between moduli spaces of maps from domains of different Euler characteristics.
+The second condition is not local in moduli.
+Consider a solution with ghost bubbles $u \in \bar \partial_J^{-1}(\lambda)$.
+If no non-local-in-moduli conditions are imposed on $\lambda$, then the corresponding positive area map $u_+$ -- whose domain has different topology and so lies in a different component of moduli space -- need not be among the solutions $\bar \partial_J^{-1}(\lambda)$.
+We will need to impose a condition ensuring that there is a corresponding solution $u_+' \in \bar \partial_J^{-1}(\lambda)$, near enough to $u_+$ that non-singularity of $u_+'$ ensures non-singularity of $u_+$.

+The main work of the present article consists in showing that there are $\lambda$ for which these two conditions hold simultaneously.